WindowsAzure-TrainingKit/HOL-iOSAndMobileServices/HOL.md

 In this hands-on lab, you will learn how to:

-- Create a new Mobile service and use it as the backend storage for an iOS app
+- Create a Windows Azure Mobile Service for an iOS app.
+- Store app data in the new mobile service.
-- Validate data server-side using Mobile Services Server Scripts feature
+- Validate data server-side using Mobile Services Server Scripts feature.
+- Add support for push notifications to your applications
-- Authenticate users with different identity providers using Mobile Services
+- Authenticate users with different identity providers using Mobile Services.

 <a name="Prerequisites"></a>
 ### Prerequisites ###